Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 SELECT * FROM table_name HAVING hash_field_value & CMH <> hash_field_value
 ```

-The above SQL will return only those rows from the tablename which are not there or which are updated in the client system.
+The above SQL will return only those rows from the tablename which are not present in the client system or which have no updated in the client system.

 ---